This is life under coronavirus quarantine on a cruise ship, military base, in a hotel or at home - Local News 8

 This is life under coronavirus quarantine on a cruise ship, military base, in a hotel or at home

-More and more people face 14-day quarantines as health officials around the world try to stem the tide of the coronavirus outbreak, which has killed more than 800 people and infected more than 37,000.
+More and more people face 14-day quarantines as health officials around the world try to stem the tide of the coronavirus outbreak, which has killed more than 800 people and infected more than 37,000 worldwide.

 Those being monitored for signs of infection are ordinary people who now find themselves in an extraordinary circumstance.
 Some are honeymooners or students who went on vacation, but are now confined to their cabins aboard a cruise ship.
 Some are evacuees being monitored on US military bases, while others are reporters doing their jobs in a Beijing hotel room.

-Note: Correction: A previous version of this story misstated the total number of coronavirus-related deaths worldwide.
-The number is now more than 800 deaths.